bubb1e-bot/Bubb1e/README.md

-# Bubb1e
+# About me 🎏
-My personal repository
+My personal repository 🍈
+An international high school student in BeiJing.